Slavery in ancient Rome: War captives

 As an example of the impact on one community, it was during this period that the greatest numbers of slaves from the province of Judaea were traded, as a result of the Jewish–Roman wars (AD 66–135).
-The Hellenistic Jewish historian Josephus reports that the Great Jewish Revolt of AD 66–70 alone resulted in the enslavement of 97,000 people.
-The future emperor Vespasian enslaved 30,000 in Tarichea after executing those who were old or infirm.
-When his son and future successor Titus captured the city of Japha, he killed all the men and sold 2,130 women and children into slavery.
+The Jewish historian Josephus reports that the Great Jewish Revolt of AD 66–70 alone resulted in the enslavement of 97,000 people.
+The future emperor Vespasian sold 30,400 war captives from Tarichaea into slavery after executing those who were old or infirm; another 6,000 young captives were sent to work on the Corinth Canal.
+When Vespasian's son and future successor Titus captured the city of Japha, he killed all the men and sold 2,130 women and children into slavery.
 What appears to have been a unique instance of over-supply in the Roman market for slaves occurred in AD 137 after the Bar Kokhba revolt was quashed and more than 100,000 slaves were put on the market.
 A Jewish slave for a time could be bought at Hebron or Gaza for the same price as a horse.

 The demand for slaves may account for some expansionist actions that seem to have no other political motive—Britain, Mauretania, and Dacia may have been desirable conquests primarily as sources of manpower, and so too Roman campaigns across the frontiers of their African provinces.